 Alec, the DS agent manning the compound’s tactical operations center, saw the mob on closed-circuit television, heard the sounds of gunfire and an explosion, and sprang into action.
 He activated the compound’s alert system, established contact with U.S. security officials at the embassy in Tripoli, and, as had been practiced, alerted the well-armed CIA team stationed nearby to request their immediate assistance.

 The other four DS agents reacted exactly as they were trained to do.
 Scott, the Agent in Charge, moved Chris and Sean, two men he would nearly lose his own life protecting that night, to a fortified safe haven within the compound’s main house.
-The remaining three agents scram- bled to collect their heavier weapons and tactical gear, but quickly found themselves pinned down in two separate buildings elsewhere on the compound.
+The remaining three agents scrambled to collect their heavier weapons and tactical gear, but quickly found themselves pinned down in two separate buildings elsewhere on the compound.

 Scott kept watch from inside the safe haven, his M4 rifle at the ready, while Chris borrowed his phone to make a series of calls to local contacts and to his Deputy, Greg Hicks, at the embassy in Tripoli.
 They heard men rampaging through the rest of the house and banging on the steel gate of the safe haven.
 Then, unexpectedly, the attackers withdrew.
 They doused the building with diesel fuel and set it on fire.
 The diesel gave off a thick, black, acrid smoke that quickly filled the air.
 Soon Chris, Sean, and Scott were struggling to see and breathe.